-My latest book Duck & Company Christmas, published by Holiday House, reflects my fondness for bookstores and libraries and the spirit of community that occurs when readers are brought together to celebrate stories.
+Duck & Company Christmas, published by Holiday House, reflects my fondness for bookstores and libraries and the spirit of community that occurs when readers are brought together to celebrate stories.
 The story takes place during the Christmas holiday season when Duck and Rat wish for snow, but end up with a lot more than they bargained for.

 As a child, I frequently heard stories of my mother's childhood celebrations of Christmas on a Wisconsin farm where there was always plenty of snow and a fresh cut Christmas tree from the woods, along with a horse-drawn sleigh and sleigh bells.
 This was quite a contrast with the rainy climate of Western Washington state where I grew up.
 We never had snow on December 24 or 25th, and usually shopped for Christmas trees at a tree lot in the rain.
 Later we discovered a tree farm nestled in the surrounding hills, which was a little more in the spirit of my Mother's family tradition.
 Anytime we did have snow it was an extremely special event.
 Now that I live in the Northeast I've had plenty of experience with snow but still feel a thrill when snowflakes begin to fall.